 - CTLA-4 (cytotoxic T-lymphocyte-associated protein 4) is another checkpoint like PD-1.
 CTLA-4, however, can connect with more than one protein.

 The goal of immune checkpoint inhibitors is to prevent PD-1 and PD-L1 from connecting so that the immune system does not slow down.
-These IV drugs prevent these connections by targeting and blocking PD-1, PD-L1 or CTLA-4 so the immune cells can continue fighting the cancer.
+Immunotherapy is given through an IV and prevents these connections by targeting and blocking PD-1, PD-L1 or CTLA-4 so the immune cells can continue fighting the cancer.

-Molecular therapy is systemic personalized treatment that may be available if the tumor contains a known abnormality.
+Molecular therapy is personalized treatment that may be used if the tumor contains a known biomarker.
 It is given orally as a pill and is recommended as first-line therapy for NSCLC.
 If the first-line therapy is not effective, another one may be considered.
 Unlike chemotherapy, which attacks healthy cells as well as cancer cells, it is designed to affect only cancer cells.
 Currently, there are no approved molecular therapies for SCLC.

 Some drugs that treat these abnormalities are tyrosine kinase inhibitors (TKIs).
 In a healthy cell, tyrosine kinases are enzymes that are responsible for certain functions such as cell signaling (communication between cells) and cell growth and division.
 These enzymes may be too active or found at high levels in some cancer cells.
 Blocking them may help keep cancer cells from growing.

-TKIs have been developed for EGFR mutations, ALK fusions, NTRK fusions, ROS1 fusions, MET exon 14 skipping mutations, RET fusions and certain BRAF mutations.
+TKIs are now available for EGFR mutations, ALK fusions, NTRK fusions, ROS1 fusions, MET exon 14 skipping mutations, RET fusions and certain BRAF mutations for first-line therapy.
 TKIs for other molecular abnormalities are currently being researched.
 Molecular therapies have been approved to target KRAS mutations but are not sufficiently active for first-line use, so they are available for second or later lines of therapy.

 In NSCLC, molecular therapy is associated with higher response rates, longer-lasting benefits and far fewer side effects than chemotherapy.

-To determine whether you are a candidate for molecular therapy, a tissue sample from your tumor must be tested at a specialized lab to detect any known molecular biomarkers.
+To determine whether you are a candidate for molecular therapy, a biopsy tissue sample and blood sample must be tested at a specialized lab to detect any known molecular biomarkers.
 This should be done before your treatment begins.
-Ask your doctor whether tissue from a previous biopsy can be used.
+Ask your doctor whether tissue from a previous biopsy can be used, if applicable.

-Many tumors do not have biomarkers for which approved therapies currently exist.
-However, clinical trials are underway to find effective treatments for additional genetic abnormalities.
+Because many tumors do not have biomarkers for which approved therapies currently exist, clinical trials are underway to find effective treatments for additional genetic abnormalities.
 If your tumor tested positive for a biomarker that does not have an approved targeted treatment, ask your doctor about participating in a clinical trial.

 Targeted therapy is systemic drug therapy directed at proteins involved in making cancer cells grow that do not have proven biomarkers.
-Monoclonal antibodies (mAbs) and angiogenesis inhibitors, which are given intravenously (by IV), are the types of targeted therapy approved to treat NSCLC.
+Monoclonal antibodies (mAbs) and angiogenesis inhibitors, which are given intravenously (by IV) and always with chemotherapy, are the types of targeted therapy approved to treat NSCLC.
 An angiogenesis inhibitor is approved for certain SCLC diagnoses.

 Radiation therapy, also called radiotherapy, uses high-energy radiation to destroy cancer cells and shrink tumors.
-It is often combined with other treatment types.
-It may also be used as palliative care to help relieve pain when cancer spreads to the bone.
+It is often combined with other treatment types for NSCLC and SCLC.
+It may also be used as palliative care to help relieve pain from cancer that spreads to the bone.

-External-beam radiation therapy (EBRT) is the most common form of radiation therapy used to treat lung cancer.
+External-beam radiation therapy (EBRT) is the most common form of radiation therapy used.
 EBRT comes in multiple forms: